-See "Underwriting" for a description of the compensation payable to the underwriters.
+(1)See "Underwriting" for a description of the compensation payable to the underwriters.

-Baillie Gifford & Co., and its affiliated entities, acting on behalf of a number of clients including Scottish Mortgage Investment Trust plc, one of our existing investors, and entities affiliated with Mubadala Investment Company, also our existing investors, expect to purchase, severally but not jointly, an aggregate of approximately \$125.0 million in shares of our Class A common stock being offered in this offering at the initial public offering price.
+Baillie Gifford & Co., and its affiliated entities, acting on behalf of a number of clients including Scottish Mortgage Investment Trust plc, one of our existing investors, and entities affiliated with Mubadala Investment Company, also our existing investors, have expressed an indication of interest to purchase, severally but not jointly, up to, in the aggregate, \$125 million of the shares of our Class A common stock being offered in this offering at the initial public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer, or no shares in this offering to such potential investors, or either or both of these potential investors may determine to purchase more, fewer, or no shares in this offering.
 The underwriters will receive the same underwriting discount on the shares purchased by these investors as they will on any other shares sold to the public in this offering.

-We have granted the underwriters an option for a period of 30 days to purchase up to 3,636,363 additional shares of Class A common stock.
+We have granted the underwriters an option for a period of 30 days to purchase up to 3,300,000 additional shares of Class A common stock.